Aveglia/vAMPirus/README.md

 2. Analyze pipeline: a comprehensive analysis of the provided data producing a wide range of results and outputs which includes an interactive report with figures and statistics.

-NOTE => This is a more brief overview of how to install and set up vAMPirus, for more detail see
+NOTE => This is a more brief overview of how to install and set up vAMPirus, for more detail see the wiki.

 ## Contact/support:

 If you have a feature request or any feedback/questions, feel free to email vAMPirusHelp@gmail.com or you can open an Issue on GitHub.

+# Getting started

 ## Order of operations

-    1. Clone vAMPirus from github
+    1. Clone vAMPirus from github  -  `git clone https://github.com/Aveglia/vAMPirus.git`

-    2. Run the vAMPirus start up script to download Nextflow and create conda environment
+    2. Run the vAMPirus start up script to install dependencies and any databases specified

+    3. Test vAMPirus pipelines with the supplied test dataset

-    3. Edit vAMPirus configuration file
+    4. Edit parameters in the vAMPirus configuration file

-    4. Run DataCheck mode with dataset
+    5. Run DataCheck mode with dataset

-    5. Run Analyze mode with desired clustering technique and %ID
+    6. Run Analyze mode with desired clustering technique and %ID

 **Dependencies (will be built as a conda environment) ->**